bagaturchess/Bagatur/README.md

 The download of Bagatur contains subset of syzygy tablebases placed under ./data/egtb/ directory.
 It contaiuns 22 of the most common endgames with up to 5 pieces.
 By default the option 'SyzygyPath' is set to this directory.
 You could change this UCI option if you have complete or bigger set of syzygy tablebases donwloaded on your computer.

+# NNUE (Efficiently Updatable Neural Network)

+Since version 5.0, Bagatur is using NNUE as evaluation function.
+There was a Java porting.
+More info: https://github.com/bagaturchess/Bagatur/tree/master/NNUE

 # Elo Rating

 Chess strength and rating of a chess engine is measured in Elo.